 Love addicts experience withdrawal symptoms.
 Working with a therapist can help guide the love addict through the process of talking about childhood experiences of abandonment, navigating through the feelings of pain, fear, anger and emptiness that may surface, and releasing old emotions that contribute to negative acting-out behaviors.

 A solid relationship with a skilled therapist trained in love and sex addiction can help guide the love addict through this process.

 As with any addiction, recovery from love addiction is a process of self-discovery.
 It requires taking specific steps: breaking through denial and acknowledging the addiction; owning the harmful consequences of the addiction; and intervening to stop the addictive cycle from occurring.

 I am a certified Love Addiction Healthy Relationship Clinical Practitioner trained by Brenda Schaeffer author of "Is It Love or Is It Addiction."
 Using the healthy relationship approach I work with clients on healing addictions and their underlying causes.
 My approach includes comprehensive treatment modules used by The Meadows, Life Healing Center, and The Ranch treatment facilities.
 I am able to support individuals, couples and families in the treatment of and recovery from sex and love addiction.
 Contact me today to discuss how I can help in your healing process.
 Learn more about my approach to Love Addiction here.

-Love Addiction and Love Avoidance Therapy Group
+Love Addiction and Love Avoidance Therapy Group (Dates to be Announced)

 Some Areas of Focus